-16.6 Decision/Sanction
+8.6 Decision/Sanction

-When the accused student makes the appeal, the appeals person/body may uphold or lessen the original decision/sanction, but not increase the sanctions/actions imposed by other persons or bodies.
+When the accused student makes the appeal, the appeals person/advisory board may uphold or lessen the original decision/sanction, but not increase the sanctions/actions imposed by other persons or advisory boards.
 The decision on the appeal will generally be made within 10 business days of receipt of the appeal, but may take longer during university recesses or in the event of complex cases, or when an advisory board has been appointed to make an appeal recommendation.

-16.7 Appeals by Accuser
+8.7Appeals by Accuser

-Appeals by the accuser may only be allowed when it is alleged that the accuser was the subject of a crime of violence, including forcible and non-forcible sexual assaults, as defined in this code.
+An appeal by the accuser may only be allowed when it is alleged that the accuser was the subject of a Title IX violation, including forcible and non-forcible sexual assaults, as defined in this code.
 In some cases, an accuser’s appeal could result in a different decision and/ or stronger sanctions than originally imposed.

-16.8 Rehearings
+8.8 Rehearings